 Bogota, the capital of Colombia and a sprawling mega-city of almost ten million inhabitants, is home to a grand total of approximately 150 Greeks.

-However, most have become successful entrepreneurs in the food industry, adding a Greek touch to the rich gastronomic tradition of this Latin American country.
+Some of the Greeks in Bogota have become successful entrepreneurs in the food industry, adding a Greek touch to the rich gastronomic tradition of this Latin American country.

 The restaurant called “Salonika” is a small piece of Greece in the heart of South America.
 Owner Giorgos Sitaras is from Thessaloniki.
 He is a passionate fan of the Greek city’s football club, Aris, and says that his restaurant is not just about eating gyros and souvlaki.